 1. Cereal

 Breakfast cereal can work great as a tasty food source for wild birds in your backyard.
-But not just any breakfast cereal though.
+But not just any breakfast cereal, though.

-For the best nutrition value, go for cereal with low sugar content and fewer artificial additives and flavorings.
+For the best nutritional value, go for cereal with low sugar content and fewer artificial additives and flavorings.
 The wholegrain and natural fruit ingredients in the healthier breakfast cereals are excellent for wild birds.

 This includes oatmeal as well.
 Read my article about oats and bird food for more information about this and how best to prepare and feed it to birds.